THE COUNCIL OF INTERNATIONAL SCHOOLS (CIS)

 - CIS will collect and store applicants’ submitted documentation in Microsoft Office 365, will process the data for recruitment purposes only, and will not share it with anyone else.
 For unsuccessful applicants, the data will be kept until the position is filled, at which time CIS will either delete applicant data or, at their request or with their consent, retain it for possible future roles.
 For successful candidates, the data will be maintained in their personnel file.

-- CIS strives to create a safe organisational culture and to safeguard the young people with whom we may come into contact through our work.
-Once the finalist candidate accepts a job offer for this position, CIS will guide the candidate through a process of background screening which will include criminal record checks and checks of some education qualifications.
-An employment agreement signed in advance of the completion of the background screening will be contingent upon the candidate’s eventual clearance as verified through receipt of the completed screening report.
-The background screening report will be retained for a period of six months, after which time CIS will take a record of the checks carried out but will delete the report.
+- Safeguarding young people is central to our work and lays the foundation for everything we do.
+As such, we strive to create a safe organisational culture and to safeguard the young people with whom we may come into contact through our work.
+For more information about our safer recruitment practices please see our safeguarding policy.
+Once the finalist candidate accepts an offer for this position, CIS will guide the candidate through a process of background screening which will include criminal record checks and checks of some education qualifications.
+An agreement signed in advance of the completion of the background screening will be contingent upon the candidate’s eventual clearance as verified through receipt of the completed screening report.